The Curse of Ripped Jeans

 Ripped jeans, truly are a modern curse.
 Living proof that the eighties never really finished in the Netherlands.
 If you see members of the walking cursed, staggering around Amsterdam, or other parts of the country, please do not approach them, as in the experience of the Shallow Man, they can become incredibly defensive, and aggressive, when asked if they realize that they’re cursed.
 The best thing to do is to simply smile (or laugh) and thank your lucky stars that you have the good taste and common sense, not to pay over a hundred euros for a pair of jeans full of holes.

-No employees of G-Star Raw were hurt during the writing of this post.
+No employees of G-Star Bore were hurt during the writing of this post.

 Till next time, hou je snavel!